 You can keep it simple with a little metal stand, using something you find around the house or this nifty little golf ball stand crafted out of an authentic piece from a Cessna airplane:

 There are many more ways to showcase your hole in one golf ball, from simple cases, to all manner of plaques and displays.
-Here are some of our favorites, which often include custom engraving or embroidery:

 Other Fun Stuff